 - Keep cool but not too cold.
 If they freeze they will go mushy right away.

 - If you use half a cucumber simply cover the end with plastic wrap and put it back in the cloth wrap and bag as before.

 - The cucumbers should last for up to a week to use in salads.

-Sprinkle with sesame seeds and serve right away or the next day for a more intense flavour.
+- Sprinkle with sesame seeds and serve right away or the next day for a more intense flavor.

-- The longer that you let this cucumber salad marinate in the fridge, the more flavour it is going to have.
-If you can be patient, it’s worth it! (but if you can’t, I totally understand!)
+- The longer that you let this cucumber salad marinate in the fridge, the more flavor it is going to have.
+If you can be patient, it’s worth it! (but if you can’t, like me, I totally understand!)

 - Some people like to peel the sides of their cucumbers, but not all the way.
 To do this, you just need to use a peeler and peel one side, then leave a space and peel another section.
 Leaving a little bit of the green part of the cucumber adds to the crunch!